rcolistete/Plots_MicroPython_Microbit/README.md

 # Plot functions in MicroPython for BBC Micro:bit
-Plot functions in MicroPython for BBC micro:bit using the display of 5x5 LEDs.
+Plot functions in MicroPython for BBC Micro:bit using the display of 5x5 LEDs.

 ## Plot Bars v0.1
 #### Documentation :